SAP/openui5-docs/docs/Navigation_and_Routing_1b6dcd3.md

 > ### Note:
 > This tutorial does not handle cross-app navigation with the SAP Fiori launchpad.
 However, the concepts described in this tutorial are also fundamental for navigation and routing between apps in the SAP Fiori launchpad.

+We will create a simple app displaying the data of a company’s employees to show typical navigation patterns and routing features.
+The complete flow of the application can be seen in the figure below.
+We'll start with the home page which lets users do the following:

 -   Display a *Not Found* page

 -   Navigate to a list of employees and drill further down to see a *Details* page for each employee